 The ivy geranium is going to grow best in light shade, and this means that you’ll need to take a different approach when caring for it.
 Perennial geraniums aren’t so picky, and they’re going to do well either in shade or in the sun, depending on which type you have purchased.

-Before you make any decisions, it’s going to be best to identify which type of geranium you have.
-If you purchased the geraniums from a garden center or nursery, then there should be information about the plants that you can look at.
+Before you make any decisions, it’s going to be best to identify which type you have.
+If you purchased the m from a garden center or nursery, there should be information about the plants that you can look at.

 The scorching summer heat is unlikely to be good for your geraniums, so giving them a bit of shade during these months might be for the best.
-Protecting your geraniums during the hottest part of the day will help them to do better overall.
+Protecting them during the hottest part of the day will help them to do better overall.

 Using the Right Soil Is Essential

 Another thing that you need to get right in order for geraniums to grow strong is the soil.
-The soil is going to play a major role in how your geraniums grow, and failure to use good soil will lead to middling or poor results.
+The soil is going to play a major role in how they grow, and failure to use good soil will lead to middling or poor results.

 The best type of soil to use for any type of geranium is going to have very good drainage.
-Most people choose soil for geraniums that most closely resembles indoor potting soil.
+Most people choose soil that most closely resembles indoor potting soil.

 A mixture of peat, perlite, and soil should do the trick nicely.
-Getting this right should make it easier for your geraniums to get the nutrients that they need, and they’ll dry out just fine between watering sessions too.
+Getting this right should make it easier to get the nutrients that they need, and they’ll dry out just fine between watering sessions too.

 Using a type of soil that is far too dense is going to lead to problems, and the geraniums will likely not do well at all.
-Take the time to make your own soil mixture if you want the geraniums to grow the best that they can.
+Take the time to make your own soil mixture if you want them to grow the best that they can.

-It’s also worth noting that you should space the geraniums out between eight and twelve inches from each other.
+It’s also worth noting that you should space them out between eight and twelve inches from each other.
 You’ll have the best results if you choose to plant them at the same depth as the pots that they came in.

 What About Indoor Geraniums?